9th Grade

 Science

-Students will gain an Introduction to Physics, explore the wonders of Biology, and hone in on the intricacies of Chemistry.
-Fun and interesting experiments will reinforce the lessons they are learning.
+Students will gain an introduction to Physical Science, explore the wonders of Biology, and hone in on the intricacies of Chemistry.
+Weekly Mini Labs, and quarterly Experiments will reinforce the lessons they are learning.

 Composition